aloaam/mit-real-time-bus-tracker/README.md

 This is one of the exercises of the MITxPro-MERN course, on the "Asynchronous Programming" module.

-This exercise consisted of using a map service (mapbox in this case) and to make asynchronous call to an API service.
-The base exercise was to track the route of a Boston bus.
+This exercise consists of using a map service (mapbox in this case) and to make asynchronous call to an API service.
+With these two services, a bus route is tracked in real time.

 ## Installaion